anvisud24/Open-Source-Tools-for-Digital-Twin/README.md

 Apache Airflow is a workflow automation tool for orchestrating complex data pipelines and system workflows involved in digital twin development and deployment.

-## Contributing

-We welcome contributions to expand and improve this repository!
-If you know of any other open-source tools or libraries relevant to digital twin development, or if you have created tutorials/examples, feel free to submit a pull request.

 ## License